-IT and Tech
+IT and tech

-This quarter, we have explored AI options to improve the Safe Delivery App.
-This includes exploring possibilities to integrate an AI-enabled chatbot into the Safe Delivery App and AIadaptive learning algorithm to optimise the user experience and learning.
+Throughout the first half of this year, we have been exploring AI options to improve the Safe Delivery App.
+This includes exploring possibilities to integrate an AI-enabled chatbot into the Safe Delivery App and AI-adaptive learning algorithm to optimise the user experience and learning.